GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/en_trl_split/doc.md

-# # Shifted PAUQ -- Text-to-SQL (en_pauq_target_length_split)
+# # Shifted PAUQ -- Text-to-SQL (en_trl_split)

 ## Abstract
-This is length based split based on the token length of target query in English.
+This is length based split based on the token length of target query template in English.

-We will use this split in addition to the **ru_pauq_target_length_split** split to measure generalisation across languages.
+We will use this split in addition to the **ru_trl_split** split to measure generalisation across languages.

-Dataset is split between train and test based on 30th percentile.
  In order to measure compositional generalization we have verified that all SQL test tokens are present in train.

 ## Examples
 ```